saif-401-advanced-javascript/caps/README.md

 ## Phase 2

-To Start the application just type in your cmd, on each folder
+To Start the application just type in your cmd, on each folder in this order

+- caps --> vendor --> driver

 ```cmd
 npm start